 At the end of 2012 there were 34.5 million vehicles licensed for use on the roads in Great Britain (DVLA).
-The number of animals killed in the United States is estimated at a million per day.
+The number of animals killed on the roads in the United States is estimated at a million per day.
 About 350,000 to 27 million birds are estimated to be killed on European roads each year.
 In the UK we currently do not know what the impact of roads are on our wildlife.
 We aim to estimate that impact.

 What is Project Splatter?